kloudbank/htdp1.github.io/docs/src/sp1/redis.md

 "Tester" as client
 node "EKS" as eks {
   node "NS: session-dev" as dev {
-    node "Database" as db {
+    rectangle "Database" as db {
       database "mariadb"
       database "redis-cache" as cache
       database "redis-aof" as aof
       database "redis-always" as always
     }
-    node "Spring API" as api {
+    rectangle "Spring API" as api {
       [dept-mariadb] as dept1
       [dept-redis] as dept
       [dept-redis-aof] as deptaof
       [dept-redis-always] as deptalways
     }
-    node "nGrinder" as ngrinder {
+    rectangle "nGrinder" as ngrinder {
       [contoller] as control
       [agent1] as agent1
       [agent2] as agent2